goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/1-intro/_index.md

   - A three-node Tower cluster with a separate DB host, accessed via SSH or web UI

-  - Two managed RHEL 7 hosts
+  - Two managed RHEL 8 hosts

 And to mimic a remote site with isolated nodes:

-  - One host that acts as an isolated Tower node that can be reached via SSH from the Tower cluster nodes.
+  - One RHEL 8 host that acts as an isolated Tower node that can be reached via SSH from the Tower cluster nodes.

-  - One host which acts as a remote managed node that can only be reached from/through the isolated node.
+  - One RHEL 8 host which acts as a remote managed node that can only be reached from/through the isolated node.

 A diagram says more then a thousand words: